tanneremerson/personal-website/README.md

 # Personal Website

+## Status JAN-10-2020
+- Completed bootstrapping scripts to spin up and tear down infra.
+This will create all parameters in aws, deploy the stack, and create the webhook on spinup.
+On tear down, it runs the scripts in the reverse order.
+This will be useful if I need to deploy in another AWS account.
+- Added linting to ensure consistent style between files.
+- Added precommit hook to ensure linting standards are maintained.
+- TODO: Really should add unit test and add them to the precommit script.
+- Next Steps (Order is not necessarily meaningful here):
+  - Add dynamo db table and fetch all initial data from strava.
+Look into how to leverage single table design.
+This will require looking at what data we get from strava.
+  - Per the terms of service, I need to add Powered by Strava to front end.
+  - Add code to process the events.
+This should be able to handle each of the events that strava creates (create, update and delete).
+  - Add code that can update the strava access tokens and write them to SSM (Is this the best place to store these kinds of things?)
+  - Start updating the frontend to display this data.
+  - When new event comes in from Strava, we should use the Vercel deploy hook to trigger update.
+  - Look into how to prevent Vercel deployments on commits to AWS module changes.

 ## Status JAN-09-2020
 - Updated the CDK code to generate a dynamic verify token when creating the webhook.
 The token is then added to the lambda as an environment variable when deployed to verify the webhook.